-A: You received the Notice and you are receiving this document because you were one of our stockholders on March 23, 2020, the record date for the Annual Meeting.
+A: You received the Notice and you are receiving this document because you were one of our stockholders on March 29, 2021, the record date for the Annual Meeting.
 We are soliciting your proxy (i.e., your permission) to vote your shares of Hub Group stock upon certain matters at the Annual Meeting.
-We are required by law to convene an Annual Meeting of our stockholders at which directors are elected.
-It would be impractical, if not impossible, for our stockholders to meet physically to hold a meeting.
-Accordingly, proxies are solicited from our stockholders.
-We began mailing the Notice on or about April 7, 2020.

-O: What if I have more than one account?
+Q: What if I have more than one account?